Our Mission: to inform, form and transform adult members of the McQuaid Jesuit Community through the vision and legacy of Saint Ignatius Loyola.

 Integration of course materials with life experience is central to Ignatian Spirituality.
 Integration experiences include:

-- Participation in monthly cohort gatherings and year end retreat
+- Participation in monthly cohort gatherings

 - Participation in the Liturgical Life of McQuaid Jesuit